adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Final_Report.md

 ### The Project Methodology

-To carry out this research, an initial survey of decentralized security measures in industrial control systems is carried out.
+To carry out this research, an initial survey of decentralized security measures in industrial control systems was carried out.
 Using the information discovered, a set of asset/threat pairs is derived based on common distributed industrial control system designs.
 Next, a decentralized security solution is matched to each asset/threat pair as a means to mitigate the risk posed to each asset.
 With each threat assigned to a security measure, a system is designed using two possible decentralized security controls.
 This system is then emulated in code, compared to both control and comparison networks, and analyzed for effectiveness.

 ### The Benefits